 Using flashcards effectively can be a solid method for efficiently building your knowledge to prepare for the three types of test questions.
-On the back of each flashcard is a ready-prepared definition for the term to help you remember.
+On the back of each flashcard is ready-prepared definition for the term to help you remember.
 When studying, you should try to rework this definition into your own words to help you understand.
 Finally, create an original example that illustrates the term to help you learn to apply.

 Bonus tip: One of the most robust findings in research on the science of learning is the distributed practice effect, which shows the benefits of spreading out study sessions over time.
-Let's say Daksh and Sabrin both spend 4 hours studying the same material for a test.
-Daksh distributes his practice by studying 1 hour a day for 4 days and Sabrin crams all 4 of her study hours in one long study marathon the night before the test.
-Even with time-on-task equated, Daksh will show significantly improved long-term benefits.
+Let's say Sehar and Meagan both spend 4 hours studying the same material for a test.
+Sehar distributes her practice by studying 1 hour a day for 4 days and Meagan crams all 4 of her study hours in one long study marathon the night before the test.
+Even with time-on-task equated, Sehar will show significantly improved longterm benefits.